 Flags specified: only

-Google Cloud uses the following configuration flags and whether or not probes were successful to determine the overall health state of each backend being load balanced:
+Google Cloud uses the following configuration flags to determine the overall health state of each backend to which traffic is load balanced.

 |Configuration flag||Purpose||Default value|

-Google Cloud considers backends to be healthy once this healthy threshold has been met.
+Google Cloud considers backends to be healthy after this healthy threshold has been met.
 Healthy backends are eligible to receive new connections.

 Google Cloud considers backends to be unhealthy when the unhealthy threshold has been met.
 Unhealthy backends are not eligible to receive new connections; however, existing connections are not immediately terminated.
 Instead, the connection remains open until a timeout occurs or until traffic is dropped.
 The specific behavior differs depending on the type of load balancer that you're using.